lorrainemakuyana/react-notepad/README.md

     )
 ```

-This is acceptable, for any big file as long as all the HTML elements are wrapped within one parent element.
+This is acceptable, for any file as long as all the HTML elements are wrapped within one parent element.
 However, imagine
 a case where you want to render a full webpage.
 In this case, it is better to have a component, say App.js that holds the page, or better
 still, different smaller components that will be imported using that file.
 That way, the webpage will end up looking like a tree object in which components import each other, but the very basic element in all of them are the HTML elements.